manfromanotherland/edmundojr-2014/_posts/2015-03-03-five-rules-of-programming.md

 type:       link
 ---

-Someone posted this [amazing piece of advice](http://users.ece.utexas.edu/~adnan/pike.html) on Twitter, so I'm replicating it here.
+Someone posted this [amazing piece of advice](http://users.ece.utexas.edu/~adnan/pike.html) on Twitter, so I'm linking it here.